Ebola Outbreak in DRC and Uganda – Travel Restrictions Now in Place Across Five Countries

 How to protect yourself

-• If travel to Kampala is necessary, avoid hospitals and crowded healthcare settings unless urgently needed
+• If travel to affected areas is necessary, avoid hospitals and crowded healthcare settings unless urgently needed.

 Questions or concerns?
 Contact us at TravelBug Health – we’re happy to talk through your travel plans and help you stay safe.